Help keep patients safe by ensuring a clean, well-prepared medical environment!

 Mail or deliver a complete Application Packet [pdf].
 Make sure you include the required documentation.

-We REQUIRE (the following documentation) to be submitted for consideration into the program.
+We REQUIRE (documentation) to be submitted for consideration into the program.
 Please do not submit original documentation.

 18 years of age when class begins